Phoenix Roadrunners (ECHL): NHL alumni

+List of Phoenix Roadrunners alumni who played over 25 games in the ECHL and 25 or more games in the National Hockey League.

 Rocky Roadrunner

 Rocky Roadrunner is the mascot of the Roadrunners.
 Rocky, who has been with the team for decades, is a mainstay from the early years in the desert.
 His service dates back all the way to 1967.
 The ECHL team brought a major change of the entire costume, most notably the skin, which turned a bright yellow compared to a shade of brown in previous years.
 Furthermore, rather than continuing the more lifelike version of previous years, the ECHL's version chose to make a more cartoonish version of Rocky.
 The 2007–08 ECHL season coincided with Rocky's 40th year of service, which was by far the oldest mascot in the history of any pro sports team in Arizona.